rstojnic/lazydata/README.md

 ### Add to your project

-To enable `lazydata`, run in your git repository root:
+To enable `lazydata`, run in project root:

 ```bash
 $ lazydata init